North Hobart Oval: Development

-The first of the grandstands to be built at North Hobart was the Ryde Street (George Miller) Stand in late-1921 which badly damaged by fire in June 2012 and sits currently awaiting a report to see whether it can be repaired or will have to be demolished.
+The first of the grandstands to be built at North Hobart was the Ryde Street (George Miller) Stand in late-1921 which was badly damaged by fire in June 2012 and has since been rebuilt.

 The Argyle Street Stand (known today as the Horrie Gorringe Stand) was an 840-seat stand that began construction in 1923 and was opened in time for the 1924 Australian National Football Carnival.
-It remained unaltered until the rear-half of the structure was gutted-out in June 1991 to build the North Hobart Football Clubrooms which in years to come would be the headquarters for AFL Tasmania.
+It remained unaltered until the rear-half of the structure was gutted-out in June 1991 to build the North Hobart Football Clubrooms which in years to come would become the headquarters for AFL Tasmania and the Southern Football League.

 The Letitia Street Stand was also erected in 1924.
-This was built of wood and was in a poor state of disrepair by the time it was burned down in an arson attack in May 1987, later replaced by the A$1.25 million Doug Plaister Stand that was completed in 1988.
-The concrete Roy Cazaly Stand was built during 1960/1961.
+This was built of wood and was in a poor state of disrepair by the time it was burned down in an arson attack in May 1987, it was later replaced by the $1.25 million Doug Plaister Stand that was completed in 1988.
+The concrete Roy Cazaly Stand, located in the forward pocket in front of the main entrance gate was constructed during 1960/1961.